JEJEMEME/SCToastAlert/README.md

 - Font customization: You can set the font weight.
 - Set Bottom Padding: You can set the Bottom Padding.
   - Bottom Padding is a padding value calculated based on the bottom of the phone view.
+- Add a delay: You can set a delay between when the Toast Alert is shown.

 # Requirements
 - iOS 13.0 or later